Monero logo

 Calculating A Blocks Long Term Weight

-Up till hard-fork 10 the blocks long term weight is just the blocks weight3.
+Up until hard-fork 10, the blocks long term weight is just the block's weight3.

 Now we need to set a shot term constraint and adjusted block weight, the way we do this is different depending on the hard-fork.